tochka-public/Tochka.JsonRpc/docs/en/client/examples.md

 You can use one of predefined values from `JsonRpcSerializerOptions` class or create your own `JsonSerializerOptions`.

-> This options won't affect JSON Rpc "headers" (id, method, params) - their serialization logic configured by `HeadersJsonSerializerOptions` and it's not recommended to change it
+> This options won't affect JSON Rpc "headers" (id, method, jsonrpc) - their serialization logic configured by `HeadersJsonSerializerOptions` and it's not recommended to change it

 ```cs
 public class MyJsonRpcClient